Randomness in Magic

 When it comes to shuffling decks of cards, we do things a little differently.
 We could design a computer program to generate pseudorandom numbers, attach the computer to a robot arm, and have it shuffle our deck for us.
 Happily, we humans have our own pseudorandom number generators built in!
 When we move our hands to shuffle, we don’t choose exactly where to put the cards, we just let our hands do that for us.
 And since we don’t see or remember where each card went, we can sufficiently randomize our decks that way.

 In real life, there’s also a concept of the reverse of the Gambler’s Fallacy; namely that if a coin comes up heads 20 times in a row, then the next flip is more likely to be heads.
 And this is actually true!
-The thing to recognise here is that in the real world we have to take into account the possibility of the random number generator not being so random.
+The thing to recognize here is that in the real world we have to take into account the possibility of the random number generator not being so random.
 If I flip a coin repeatedly and it keeps coming up heads over and over, eventually I’m going to realize that the coin isn’t actually a fair coin.
 At some point, it’s much more likely that I have been given a weighted coin than that it just happened to land on heads so many times.
 (Of course this effect is very small- it would take something like 20 heads in a row before one should start thinking the coin is biased, unless you were given it by an exceptionally untrustworthy friend.)

 The same principle applies to Magic.
 If you look at your deck and see that the lands are perfectly spread out with no clumps, there is a chance it just happened to get shuffled that way.
 However, that chance is extremely small, and the chance that you shuffled badly (or are cheating) is much larger.